ayomideEnoch/ayomideEnoch/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently doing amazing stuff with ...
+- 🔭 I am currently doing amazing stuff with ...
 ReactJS & VueJS
-- 👯 I’m looking to collaborate on ...
+- 👯 I am looking to collaborate on ...
 Any Frontend Project
-- 🤔 I’m looking for help with ...
+- 🤔 I am looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/ayomide-ibosiola/)
 - 😄 Pronouns: ...
 He/Him